About ASE

 Maia Cucchiara teaches urban education at Temple University in Philadelphia.
 She studies urban educational policy with a particular focus on communities and schools.
 She is also interested in the relationship between education and urban policy and wrote Marketing Schools, Marketing Cities: Who Wins and Who Loses when Schools become Urban Amenities about the costs and benefits of efforts to recruit middle-class families to urban public schools.
 Lately, she has been thinking about how schools could be redesigned to more effectively engage all students.
 Her current project, an ethnographic study of innovative urban high schools, has her spending a lot of time with fabulous teachers and students.
 Originally from the Washington, DC, area, Maia worked as a community organizer in Louisiana—where she learned to eat hush puppies, pralines, and crawfish—and a teacher in Camden, NJ, and Philadelphia, PA.
 She likes to run and do yoga and loves living in the city.

-Starting July 1, 2023, Dana R. Fisher will be the Director of the Center for Environment, Community, and Equity (CECE) and a Professor in the School of International Service at American University.
-She is currently serving as the President of the Eastern Sociological Society.
-Her research focuses on questions related to democracy, civic engagement, activism, and climate politics — most recently studying political elites’ responses to climate change, how federal service corps programs are working to integrate climate and diversity, equity, and inclusion into their efforts, and activism around climate, systemic racism, and the American Resistance.
-Professor Fisher has authored over seventy-five research papers and book chapters and has written six books.
-Her seventh book, Saving Ourselves: From Climate Shocks to Climate Action, is currently under contract with Columbia University Press.
-She served as a Contributing Author for Working Group 3 of the Intergovernmental Panel on Climate Change’s Sixth Assessment Review (IPCC AR6) writing about citizen engagement and civic activism.
-She is a Nonresident Senior Fellow with the Governance Studies program at The Brookings Institution.
+Dana R. Fisher is the Director of the Center for Environment, Community, and Equity (CECE) and a Professor in the School of International Service at American University.
+Her research focuses on democracy, civic engagement, activism, and climate politics — most recently studying political elites’ responses to climate change, how federal service corps programs are working to integrate climate and diversity, equity, and inclusion into their efforts, and activism around climate, systemic racism, and the American Resistance.
+Professor Fisher has authored over eighty research articles and book chapters and has written seven books.
+She served as a contributing author for Working Group 3 of the Intergovernmental Panel on Climate Change’s Sixth Assessment Review (IPCC AR6), writing about citizen engagement and civic activism.
+She is a Nonresident Senior Fellow with the Governance Studies program at the Brookings Institution.
 Her media appearances include ABC, CNN, MSNBC, PBS Newshour, and various programs on NPR, BBC, and CBC.
-Her words have appeared in the popular media, including in the Washington Post, Slate, TIME Magazine, Politico, the Nation, and the American Prospect.
-Fisher holds a Ph.D. and Master of Science degree from the Department of Sociology at the University of Wisconsin-Madison.
+Her work has appeared in the popular media, including in the Washington Post, Slate, TIME Magazine, Politico, the Nation, and the American Prospect.
+Fisher holds a Ph.D. and M.S. from the Department of Sociology at the University of Wisconsin-Madison.
 Her undergraduate degree is in East Asian Studies and Environmental Studies from Princeton University.

 Judith Halasz teaches sociology and film studies at the State University of New York at New Paltz.
 She specializes in urban life, culture, labor, and social theory.
 She was a child actor in the award-winning performance group The Squat Theatre.
 Her experiences in the downtown creative scene inspired her ethnographic and historical study of bohemian life in New York’s Lower East Side, The Bohemian Ethos: Questioning Work and Making a Scene on the Lower East Side.
 Judith is currently researching advanced gentrification and recent cultural changes in Brooklyn, New York, using qualitative and quantitative methods.
 In her spare time, she enjoys running, swimming in the ocean, taking photographs, and supporting her family and friends’ creative endeavors.

 Margaret (Maggie) Hicken is a Research Associate Professor in the Social Environment and Health Program at the University of Michigan Institute for Social Research.
-She oversees interdisciplinary graduate and post-doctoral training on cultural and structural racism and population health as the Director of RacismLab, Principal Investigator of the Landscapes of Racial Dispossession and Control project, and Faculty Associate at the UM Population Studies Center.
-Her research centers on cultural and structural racism, with a focus on the interactive impact of social and environmental exposures, social stress, and health inequities.
+She is the Director of DEI at UM’s Institute for Social Research and is Faculty Associate at the UM Population Studies Center.
+Her research focuses on cultural and structural racism, with a focus on the interactive impact of social and environmental exposures, social stress, and health inequities.
 She loves traveling with her daughter, especially to Okinawa to visit family.

 Andrew K. Jorgenson is a Professor of Sociology and Founding Director of the Climate & Society Lab at the University of British Columbia.
 Working in the areas of environmental sociology, global political economy, and the sociology of development, he conducts research on the human dimensions of global and regional environmental change, with a primary focus on the societal causes and consequences of the climate crisis.
 In 2020, Andrew received the Fred Buttel Distinguished Contribution Award from the American Sociological Association’s Section on Environmental Sociology for his innovation, publication, and service in the field of environmental sociology.
 His work appears in various disciplinary and interdisciplinary journals, including American Sociological Review, American Journal of Sociology, Social Forces, Sociological Theory, Nature Climate Change, Environmental Research Letters, and Science of the Total Environment.
 He enjoys doing research and working with students, and in his spare time he really likes to listen to records and spend time with his family.

 The late Peter Kaufman, formerly a professor of sociology at the State University of New York at New Paltz, passed away in November of 2018.
 An announcement of his death and a description of his life and work can be found here.
 At SUNY-New Paltz, he taught introduction to sociology, sociological theory, social interaction, education and society, and senior seminar.
-He recently co-authored his first book, Teaching with Compassion: An Educator’s Oath to Teach from the Heart.
-Since 2011, he was a regular contributor to the Everyday Sociology Blog, writing posts on a wide range of contemporary topics.
+He co-authored Teaching with Compassion: An Educator’s Oath to Teach from the Heart.
+From 2011 to 2018, he was a regular contributor to the Everyday Sociology Blog, writing posts on a wide range of contemporary topics.
 In his spare time, Peter enjoyed cycling, swimming, and walking his greyhound, Billy.
-He also played the drums for Questionable Authorities—an all-faculty, punk-rock cover band that was together longer than The Beatles.
+He also played the drums for Questionable Authorities—an all-faculty punk-rock cover band that was together longer than The Beatles.
 We all consider ourselves extremely lucky to have been able to work with Peter, a truly inspiring teacher and person.

 Shamus Khan is professor of sociology and American Studies at Princeton University.
 He researches and writes on culture, inequality, gender, and research methodology.
 As a teenager he attended an elite boarding school and returned, years later, as a researcher.
 Privilege: The Making of an Adolescent Elite at St. Paul’s School, his ethnographic study of the school, sought to better understand and explain the culture of the American elite.
-He recently wrote a book,with Jennifer S. Hirsch, on sexual assault on college campuses.
+He also wrote a book, with Jennifer S. Hirsch, on sexual assault on college campuses.
 When not writing and teaching, Shamus enjoys playing music with friends and cooking.
 He worked through school as a cook, co-founding the Underground Food Collective in Madison, Wisconsin.
-You should check it out if you’re ever in Madison!

 Hedwig (Hedy) Lee received her PhD in Sociology from the University of North Carolina at Chapel Hill in 2009.
 She was a Robert Wood Johnson Foundation Health & Society Scholar at the University of Michigan from 2009 to 2011.
-She holds a courtesy joint appointment at the George Warren Brown School of Social Work at Washington University in St. Louis and is a Faculty Affiliate in the Department of Women, Gender, and Sexuality Studies.
-She is also Co-Director of the Center for Race, Ethnicity, & Equity.
-She currently serves as a member of the National Academies of Sciences, Engineering, and Medicine, Division of Behavioral and Social Sciences and Education, Committee on Population.
+She is associate professor of sociology at the University of Washington.
+She currently served on the National Academies of Sciences, Engineering, and Medicine, Division of Behavioral and Social Sciences and Education, Committee on Population.
 Her recent work examines the impact of structurally rooted chronic stressors, such as mass incarceration, on health and health disparities.
-Hedy is a modern art enthusiast and currently serves on the board for The Contemporary Art Museum St. Louis.
+Hedy is a modern art enthusiast.

-Rashawn Ray is professor of sociology and director of the Lab for Applied Social Science Research (LASSR) at the University of Maryland-College Park.
-He is also a co-editor of Contexts magazine.
+Rashawn Ray is professor of sociology and director of the Lab for Applied Social Science Research (LASSR) at the University of Maryland, College Park, as well as a David M. Rubenstein Fellow in Governance Studies at the Brookings Institution.
 Ray’s research addresses racial and social inequality and ways that inequality may be attenuated through racial uplift activism and social policy.
 Publishing over 50 scholarly works and op-eds, Ray is the author of books on How Families Matter and race relations.
-He has written for a series of mainstream outlets including The New York Times and appeared on CNN, BBC, MSNBC, and NPR.
+He has written for news outlets including The New York Times and appeared on CNN, BBC, MSNBC, and NPR.
 In his spare time, he enjoys spending time with family, bike riding, and watching Matlock.

-Fabio Rojas is the Virginia L. Roberts professor of sociology at Indiana University and co-editor of Contexts, the official magazine of the American Sociological Association.
+Fabio Rojas is the Virginia L. Roberts professor of sociology and department chair of sociology at Indiana University, Bloomington.
 His research focuses on organizational behavior, social movements, and institutional theory.
 He is the author of From Black Power to Black Studies: How a Radical Social Movement Became an Academic Discipline; Party in the Street: The Antiwar Movement and the Democratic Party after 9/11 (with Michael T. Heaney); and Theory for the Working Sociologist.
 He has published in numerous academic journals such as the American Journal of Sociology, the Academy of Management Journal, and Social Forces.

 Todd Schoepflin is associate professor of sociology at Niagara University in Lewiston, NY.
 He has a PhD in sociology from Stony Brook University.
 The courses he teaches include introduction to sociology, social psychology, social stratification, and sexuality & gender.
 He is author of Sociology in Stories: A Creative Introduction to a Fascinating Perspective.
 His research interests are writing stories to interpret the social world and the scholarship of teaching sociology.
 He’s a proud western New Yorker: He grew up in Niagara Falls, roots for the Buffalo Bills, likes to show visitors the local architecture, and eats a lot of chicken wings.

-Patrick Sharkey is William S Tod professor of sociology and public affairs at Princeton University, where he teaches courses on crime and violence and urban inequality.
+Patrick Sharkey is William S. Tod professor of sociology and public affairs at Princeton University, where he teaches courses on crime and violence and urban inequality.
 He has written books on the long-term consequences of neighborhood poverty and on the changes that have taken place in cities as violence in the U.S. has fallen over the past few decades.
-He recently returned from a year living in Nepal while on sabbatical, where he finished his latest book while being entertained by the monkeys tearing through his backyard.
-He just moved from Manhattan to Princeton with his wife and two children.
+He lived in Nepal while on sabbatical, finished his latest book while being entertained by the monkeys tearing through his backyard.
+He lives in Princeton with his wife and two children.

-Gwen Sharp is a professor of sociology and vice provost for academic initiatives & strategy at Nevada State College, a public teaching college with a diverse, largely first-generation student body.
+Gwen Sharp is professor of sociology and vice provost for faculty affairs and research at Nevada State University, a public teaching college with a diverse, largely first-generation student body.
 She is a displaced farm kid and the first in her family to attend college.
 She has taught introduction to sociology, gender, sexuality, urban sociology, race & ethnicity, and pop culture.
 Gwen’s current research focuses on the experiences of first-generation college students and how colleges and universities can better support their success.
 She lives in the Las Vegas area with her dogs and cats.

-Bryan L. Sykes is an associate professor, an inaugural Inclusive Excellence Term Chair Professor, and a Chancellor’s Fellow in the Department of Criminology, Law & Society (and, by courtesy, Sociology and Public Health) at the University of California, Irvine.
-He is an associate editor for Science Advances (the Open Access version of Science magazine), an academic editor for the Public Library of Science (PLOS) ONE, and Co-Editor-in-Chief of Sociological Perspectives.
+Bryan L. Sykes is an associate professor in public policy and sociology at Cornell University and the Science Core Director for the Cornell Population Center.
+He is a senior associate editor for Science Advances (the open access version of Science magazine).
 His research focuses on demography and criminology, broadly defined, with particular interests in fertility, mortality, population health, mass imprisonment, social inequality, and research methodology.

 Jody Agius Vallejo is an associate professor of Sociology and American Studies and Ethnicity at the University of Southern California.
 She is also associate director of USC’s Equity Research Institute (ERI) and she co-edits the ERI Blog.
 Her research areas include immigration, immigrant integration, race/ethnicity, and mobility.
 In addition to her book, Barrios to Burbs: The Making of the Mexican American Middle Class, she has published in Social Problems, Social Forces, Journal of Ethnic and Migration Studies, and Ethnic and Racial Studies.
 Jody loves training dogs, singing in the car, cheese, and searching for vintage linens and mid-century finds at estate sales.